dasher-project/dasher-web/documents/Terminology.md

 # Position and Size Terms
-The position and size of a zoom box in a zooming user interface, see above, can be described by the following parameters.
+The position and size of a zoom box in a zooming user interface, see above, can be described in the following terms.

->   Or say characteristics.

 A zoom box rectangle has four sides:

 -   Two sides, referred to as the **Front** and the **Back**, will be perpendicular to the sequential axis.
-By definition: a vector from the middle of the front to the middle of the back will be parallel to the sequential axis and in the forward direction.
+By definition: a vector from the middle of the front to the middle of the back would be parallel to the sequential axis and in the forward direction.

     The distance from the origin to the front side, in the sequential forward